Repair strategy and buying materials

-It used to be that a broken window was a cheap fix—a piece of glass, some glazing compound and a few minutes’ work—and then tell the kids to play ball somewhere else next time.
+It used to be that window glass replacement on a broken double paned window was a cheap fix—a piece of glass, some glazing compound and a few minutes work—and then tell the kids to play ball somewhere else next time.

-But it’s not always that easy these days.
+But window glass replacement is not always that easy these days.
 There’s a lot of high-tech, double-pane insulating glass around that not only gets broken but also can lose the seal between the panes and permanently fog up.
-Replacing a piece of insulating window glass gets expensive.
-And often you have to hire a pro to do the job, which can get very expensive.
+Glass replacement for a piece of insulating window glass gets expensive.
+And often you have to hire a pro to do the glass replacement job, which can get very expensive.

-This article shows how you can cut this cost by replacing insulating glass yourself.
-Sometimes the job is so easy that almost any novice can do it.
+This article shows how you can cut glass replacement costs by replacing insulating glass yourself.
+Sometimes the glass replacement is so easy that almost any novice can do it.
 But other windows can be so difficult that you’re better off turning them over to a pro.
-We’ll tell you how to figure out whether you can do it yourself.
+We’ll tell you how to figure out window glass replacement and whether you can do glass replacement yourself.

 Start by removing, if possible, the entire sash containing the broken or fogged-up insulating glass (see “Removing Window Sashes”).
 Take it to a window repair specialist at a glass shop.
-Look under “Windows” or “Windows, Repair” in the Yellow Pages, and call first.
+Search “Windows” or “Windows, Repair” online and call first.

 The specialist will measure the size and thickness of the glass panel, help you identify the manufacturer and determine if a fogged-up window is still under warranty (see “Window warranties”).
 Some special kinds of glass like low-E and gas-filled units must be special-ordered.